Fabrice Bellard: Life and career

 On 31 December 2009, he claimed the world record for calculations of pi, having calculated it to nearly 2.7 trillion places in 90 days.
 Slashdot wrote: "While the improvement may seem small, it is an outstanding achievement because only a single desktop PC, costing less than US$3,000, was used—instead of a multi-million dollar supercomputer as in the previous records."
 On 2 August 2010, this record was eclipsed by Shigeru Kondo who computed 5 trillion digits, although this was done using a server-class machine running dual Intel Xeon processors, equipped with 96 GB of RAM.

 In 2011, he won an O'Reilly Open Source Award.

 In 2014, he proposed the Better Portable Graphics (BPG) image format as a replacement for JPEG.

 In July 2019, he released QuickJS, a small and embeddable JavaScript engine.

 In April 2021, his artificial neural network–based data compressor, NNCP, took first place out of hundreds in the Large Text Compression Benchmark.
 The compressor uses Bellard's own artificial neural network library, LibNC ("C Library for Tensor Manipulation"), which is publicly available.

-In August 2023, Bellard released ts_zip, a lossless text compressor using large language models.
+In August 2023, Bellard released ts_zip, a lossless text compressor using a large language model.
 He updated it in March 2024, making the algorithm considerably faster as well as hardware-independent.

 In April 2024, Bellard released TSAC, an audio compression utility that can achieve very low bitrates of 5.5kbit/s (mono) or 7.5kbit/s (stereo) while still preserving reasonable audio quality at 44.1 kHz.

+In December 2025, Bellard released MicroQuickJS, a Javascript engine targeted at embedded systems.
+It compiles and runs Javascript programs with as low as 10 kB of RAM at speeds comparable to QuickJS.